conductor-is/quickbooks-desktop-api/README.md

 ## Usage

 The full API documentation is available [here](https://docs.conductor.is) along with many code examples.
-The code below is a quickstart example.
+The following is a quickstart example:

 ```ts
 import Conductor from "conductor-node";